 “The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less.” —Socrates

 Implementing decluttering habits on a regular basis has certainly impacted my mind and head space, and it's not a coincidence either.

 According to Mikael Cho with Lifehacker.com, "A team of UCLA researchers recently observed 32 Los Angeles families and found that all of the mothers’ stress hormones spiked during the time they spent dealing with their belongings.
 Similar to what multitasking does to your brain, physical clutter overloads your senses, making you feel stressed, and impairs your ability to think creatively."

-Once I cleared out the clutter in my life I became more productive, creative and had more space for my passions in life like cooking, reading and practicing yoga.
+Once I cleared out the clutter in my life I became more productive and creative.
+Plus, I had more space for my passions in life like cooking, reading, and practicing yoga.
 2. Liberty of Comparison

 “It is preoccupation with possession, more than anything else, that prevents men from living freely and nobly.” —Bertrand Russell

 In today's society, we often see people buying the latest tech item, newest car model, or fancy clothes even though what they already have functions perfectly well.

 A significant contribution to our consumerist culture can be attributed to the advertising industry who promise a happier life by purchasing whatever product it may be.
 I don't know about you, but I would get a fleeting impulsive rush from spending my money on something that I didn't need in the first place only for it to fade away and become replaced by some other object of my desire...(which is exactly what they want).

 When I started implementing a more simplistic lifestyle, I began to feel the freedom of not caring what others think about what I own, how I live, or what I do for a living.
 The competitiveness fades away.